iAmAaven/gmtk-jam-25/README.md

-# gmtk-jam-25
+# GMTK Game Jam 2025
-Video game project for the GMTK Game Jam 2025
+This is my video game project for the Game Maker's Toolkit Game Jam 2025.
+Link to the jam's Itch.io page: https://itch.io/jam/gmtk-2025